DavidbigC/Perp-arb-calculator/README.md

 Input your desired liquidation price for both long and short position

-Input the current price, and estimation would suffice.
+Input the current price, an estimation would suffice.

 Input your overall capital and the LTV of the asset in the money market.